 You can watch YouTube videos of nature or go through a gallery of nature photos.

-Related: For a deeper dive, we’ve 19 more ways to connect with nature for you to consider.
+Related: For a deeper dive, we’ve 19 more ways to connect with nature for you to consider, and you might also like our list of mental health talks to hear more from those with lived experience.

 As mentioned above, nature comes with several benefits to mental health - from reduced stress to reduced risk of depression and anxiety.
 Being in a natural setting can lead to a happier mood and also boost self-esteem.
 It also comes with cognitive benefits like increased brain concentration and mental energy.